Trevor Larnach Player Props: Twins vs. Yankees

 Trevor Larnach At The Plate

-- Larnach is hitting .255 with a triple, a home run and eight walks.
+- Larnach is hitting .255 with a double, a triple, a home run and eight walks.

-- Larnach has picked up a hit in 57.1% of his 14 games this season, with multiple hits in 28.6% of them.
+- Larnach has reached base via a hit in nine games this season (of 15 played), and had multiple hits in four of those games.

-- He has hit a home run in one of 14 games, and in 1.7% of his plate appearances.

-- Larnach has driven in a run in seven games this season (50.0%), including one multiple-RBI game.
+- In seven games this season, Larnach has picked up an RBI, with more than one RBI once.

-- He has scored at least once four times this season (28.6%), including one multi-run game.
+- He has scored at least one run five times this season (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.